-There is a statue in the center of the square of Jon Sigurdsson, the leader of Iceland’s independence movement.
+In Austurvollur you will find a statue of the leader of Iceland’s independence movement, Jon Sigurdsson.
 Iceland’s Independence Day is held on June 17th, Jon Sigurdsson’s birthday, and morning ceremonies in Reykjavik begin in Austurvollur square.

-Many landmarks important to the city's cultural history line the square including the Parliament building, the city's oldest church Domkirkjan, Hotel Borg and concert venue Nasa.
+Many landmarks important to the city’s cultural history line Austurvollur square including the Parliament building, Reykjavik’s cathedral Domkirkjan – which is also the city’s oldest church – and Hotel Borg.

+Because of the Parliament building being located here, Austurvollur has seen its share of protests throughout the decades.
 The square played a huge role in the protests that followed in the wake of the Icelandic financial crisis in 2008.
-Protesters had been gathering all weekends since october 2008 with their pots, pans and other kitchenware (and were abtly named the Kitchenware implement or Pots-and-pan revolution), and protested against the government's handling of the crisis.
-On January 20 2009 the protests intensified with thousands of people showing up, demanding the resignation of the government.
+Protesters had been gathering every weekend since October 2008 with their pots, pans and other kitchenware (and were aptly named the Kitchenware implement or Pots-and-pan revolution), and protested against the government’s handling of the crisis.
+On January 20th 2009 the protests intensified with thousands of people showing up, demanding the resignation of the government.
 Once the government resigned the protests for the most part stopped.